 Not gonna lie.
 It really is hard to recreate that perfection with supermarket ingredients and a regular oven, though it won’t stop me trying!

 In the search for the ripest, juiciest tomatoes I tend to default to small cherry tomatoes.
 They are mixed with minced red onion, garlic, fresh basil and olive oil- a classic mix of strong flavors which pop against the plain mozzarella base.

 If at all possible, opt for a great quality imported buffalo mozzarella to take this pizza closer to it’s perfect state.
 It can be an expensive option so to be honest I will usually use a ball of the cheaper stuff, and it’s still great – but if you treat yourself, you will notice the difference.

-The dough is a buttermilk crust, from a recipe I found on The Butter Factory website.
+The base is a buttermilk pizza crust, from a recipe I found on The Butter Factory website.
 It carries a nice taste and goes fairly crispy in the oven.
-It’s nothing to do with the original pizza I’m trying to recreate, I just really love this recipe because it is minimal effort and requires no yeast or proofing (a seemingly impossible task in my converted basement kitchen!)
+It’s nothing to do with the original pizza I’m trying to recreate, I just really love this recipe because it is minimal effort and requires no yeast or proofing.

 Don’t worry if that made your head spin, the proper instructions are below…

 This caprese pizza takes a few simple ingredients and turns them into something amazing.
 The easy no-yeast buttermilk pizza crust requires no proofing, and turns out deliciously crisp and flavourful.

 - 125g (4.4oz) ball of mozzarella